Medicare enrollment form with glasses and pen, illustrating the signing up process for Medicare.

 Frequently Asked Questions About Signing Up for Medicare

-Most people should enroll during their Initial Enrollment Period, which starts three months before they turn 65 and ends three months after.
+Most people should enroll during their Initial Enrollment Period, which begins three months before you turn 65 and ends three months after your birthday month.

-Signing up on time helps avoid late enrollment penalties and ensures your coverage starts when you need it.
+Enrolling on time helps you avoid late penalties and ensures your coverage starts when you become eligible.

-If you miss your Initial Enrollment Period, you may need to wait for the General Enrollment Period (January 1–March 31).
+If you miss your Initial Enrollment Period, you may have to wait for the General Enrollment Period, which runs from January 1 to March 31 each year.

 Avatar photo